lincolnquick/ist412/README.md

 Unit tests are located in the test directory of the project (hrms/src/test).
 You can run them from IntelliJ IDEA or by running `mvn test` from the project's root directory.

 ## Authentication
 Use one of the following sample users with details to login to the application.
-After logging in with one of the following users, you may Register a new user.
-New users will be defaulted to the 'Employee' role.
+After logging in with one of the following users, you may create add new Employees.
+Additional users can be registered as long as there are Employees that do not yet have a corresponding User login.

+Before you may "Register" as a new user, please login as an existing user and create a new Employee.

 | Role | First Name | Last Name | Username | Password |
 |-------- | -------- | -------- | -------- | -------- |